Trusted WordPress tutorials, when you need them most.

 Adding a delay to your WordPress blog or settings

-You can also show the survey when a user scrolls halfway down the page.
+And if that’s not enough, you can also show the survey when a user scrolls halfway down the page – by which point, they’re already engaged and invested in what you have to say.

-By using these settings, you can show surveys to people who are already engaged and interested in your content.
-This means they’re more likely to answer your questions, and less likely to get annoyed with the survey and abandon your site as a result.
+By using these settings, you can show surveys to people who are truly interested in your content, and more likely to provide valuable feedback as a result.
+It’s all about timing, folks!

 8. Add Surveys to Any Page, Post, or Widget-Ready Area